Tofthaslund/Fit4You/README.md

 ### Visible to all users

 -   **Index page** - Upon entering the site the user is greeted by the main nav, a discount banner, a large image of a personal trainer and her client, a 'Shop Programs' statement and a call-to-action button.
-**Main Nav Menu** - The main menu (collapsed on mobile devices) features dropdown lists where the user can select classes and categories as follows;
+**Main Nav Menu** - The main menu (collapsed on mobile devices) features dropdown lists where the user can select programes and categories as follows;
     -   Programs by price, rating, category or all programs.
     -   Boards
     -   Blog